Find Affordable College Courses

 On average, liberal arts / sciences and humanities graduates from MCC take out $5,375 in student loans while working on their degree.

-Read full report on Liberal Arts / Sciences & Humanities at Meridian Community College
+Full Liberal Arts / Sciences & Humanities at Meridian Community College Report

-Holmes Community College came in at #7 in this year’s edition of the Best Liberal Arts & Humanities Schools in Mississippi ranking.
+With a ranking of #7, Holmes Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
 Located in the rural area of Goodman, Holmes Community College is a public school with a small student population.

 Liberal Arts / Sciences & Humanities majors at Holmes Community College take out an average of $10,333 in student loans while working on their egree.

-Northwest Mississippi Community College came in at #8 in this year’s edition of the Best Liberal Arts & Humanities Schools in Mississippi ranking.
-Located in the distant town of Senatobia, NWCC is a public school with a moderately-sized student population.
+Northwest Mississippi Community College ranked #8 on this year’s Best Liberal Arts & Humanities Schools in Mississippi list.
+Located in the distant town of Senatobia, NWCC is a public college with a moderately-sized student population.

 While working on their degree, liberal arts / sciences and humanities majors at NWCC accumulate an average of around $5,843 in student debt.